Kaskirbayeva/ML-model-to-predict-LOS-/README.md

   | 4 | 20–29 | Prolonged stays requiring high resource consumption and multidisciplinary input |
   | 5 | ≥30 | Extreme admissions involving the most clinically vulnerable patients |

-  This five-category scheme is consistent with prior literature; no universal LOS categorisation standard exists, with reported cut-off thresholds ranging from 3 to 30 days across studies.
-The ≥30-day upper boundary aligns with the widely used 30-day horizon in hospital performance monitoring, and observations were grouped into a single top category given the relatively small number of very prolonged hospitalisations.

 ### Missing Data Handling
 - Missingness in predictor variables was minimal (< 0.03%) and was not systematically related to observed characteristics at either the patient or hospital level; affected observations were omitted.
 - **Admission outcome imputation** followed a rule-based procedure:
   - Where the recorded treatment outcome indicated death, the admission outcome was deterministically assigned as death.
   - For remaining observations with missing admission outcomes, cases were redistributed across non-death outcome categories in proportion to their observed distribution in the complete data.
-- A stepwise flowchart of the data preparation process is provided in *Supplementary File S1, Table 1*.

 ### Train/Test Split and External Validation
 - The **2022 dataset** was randomly partitioned into **training (80%)** and **test (20%)** subsets, used for model development and internal evaluation, respectively.